 When physical systems resist, what do we do?

 We add more heat.
 More pressure.
-More margin.
+More hardware.

 But what if the answer isn’t ‘more’